JCMexplains/writing-for-success-2023/textbook.md

 > Waiting by the train tracks, the snow falling softly.

 If you ask yourself what's missing from the first example, you'll probably say, "everything!"
+All you have is questions.

 If you ask yourself what's missing from the second sentence, you might say, "nothing."
-But this is the wrong question.
+This sentence paints a clear picture in your mind.
+But "is something missing?" is the wrong question.

 Peter Adams, a Professor Emeritus at Community College Baltimore County (CCBC), has the best test I know of for whether a group of words can be a complete sentence: